juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 if you lost the key card,
 you need to buy another key again from windows, if key is Not stored in the UEFI / Bios.
+BUt...
+Microsoft does Not sell 8.1 licenses, and W10 OEM license does Not allow to Downgrade to 8.1, only Pro & Enterprice licenses allow to Downgrade.

-OEM licenses are Not interchangeable between different Hardware. cannot be ReActivated in a different Hardware. are Hardware locked.
+OEM licenses are Not interchangeable between different Hardware.
+Cannot be ReActivated in a different Hardware.
+OEM are Hardware locked.
-If Hardware fails, license is lost,
-BUT... if you had an Image Back-up, you can restore / move windows to another machine, and buy a new OEM license or Full Licesnse to activate again.
+If Hardware fails, license is lost. if you have a System Image Backup, you can restore Windows to another machine, new hdd, if its a Pro or Enterprise Full Licesnse.
+OEM allow to make System Backup & Restore to same machine.

-Retail, Boxed, Full Online Store license "Not OEM, Not Single Language, Not N, Not K" can be ReActivsated unlimited times in different Hardwares.
+Retail, Boxed, Full Online Store license "Not OEM, Not Single Language, Not N, Not K" can be ReActivated unlimited times in different Hardwares.

 Older Windows Downloader Tool: